 - Transitioning to gray hair (part 2)

 - From colored to natural hair (part 3)

 - Mid long gray hairstyles

 - Short gray hairstyles

 I’d love to hear your opinion.
-What do you think?
+What do you think about going gray?
 To let the hair go grey or not?

 Feature image by Mel

 Want to get more articles from 40+style in your inbox, subscribe here.

 Support 40+style by using the links in our articles to shop.
 As an associate for Amazon and many other brands, we receive a small commission (at no cost to you) on qualifying purchases which enables us to keep creating amazing free content for you.
 Thanks!